Friday, May 11, 2012

 This morning as I drove to work, into my mind popped some songs from my high school days.
 We thought we were so ahead of the pack - singing racy songs, stealing flowers, playing pranks on teachers and boys, smoking, occasionally we even drank a beer or - heaven forbid - a drink like rum and Coke or something.
 There were a number of "older"(maybe a year or two)boys we coaxed into driving us around so we could further show the world how worldly we were.
 Delusional - that is what we were!

 But, the songs we sang spoke to how naive the times were.
-There was a college professor (Yale, I think), Tom Lehrer by name, who got himself un-professored by publicly tinkling a piano and singing his irreverent, tongue-in-cheek ditties.
+There was a college professor (UC Santa Cruz, I think), Tom Lehrer by name, who got himself un-professored by publicly tinkling a piano and singing his irreverent, tongue-in-cheek ditties.
 I used to know all the words but now I can only recall a few - such as - "Plagarize, do not shade your eyes.
 Plagarize, plagarize, plagarize." urging students to cheat on exams.
 There was "The Old Dope Peddler" who "spread joy wherever he goes."
 And "The Boy Scouts' Marching Song" - "Be prepared as through life you march along.
 Be prepared to hide that pack of cigarettes.
 Don't make book if you cannot cover bets."
 And so on and so on.
 Naughty!
 Redd Foxx's album of dirty jokes played on an actual red vinyl platter.
 We mischievously asked one of the boys what "masochism" was.
 He ran away, his face bright red.
 We thought we were legendary in our feats of stealthily snatching flowers from private yards and then using the flora to decorate school events.

 Embarrassing!